High-dimensional GARCH process segmentation with an application to Value-at-Risk: Time-varying multivariate GARCH model

-In (\ref{eq:garch:one})--(\ref{eq:garch:two}), we assume that the (unconditional) correlations across the components of $\br_t$ are attributed to the correlations of $\bvep_t$, and that the conditional variance within each component series is modelled separately as in the standard univariate GARCH processes.
-Thus, the tv-MGARCH model is reduced to the CCC model of \cite{bollerslev1990} over each stationary segment $[\eta_b+1, \eta_{b+1}]$, i.e., $\E(h_{i, t}^{-1/2}r_{i, t} h_{i', t}^{-1/2}r_{i', t}|\cF_{t-1}) = \sigma_{i, i'}(\eta_b+1)$, where $\cF_{t-1}$ denotes the $\sigma$-algebra $\sigma\{\br_s, \, s \le t-1\}$.
-We take this approach with the aim of specifying the parameters to which structural changes may be introduced, rather than in order to actually model the conditional correlation between pairs of component series; it can be accomplished once the structural change-points are estimated and (approximately) stationary segments are identified.
-We note that the multivariate GARCH processes literature, as those cited in Introduction, considers a relatively lower-dimensional applications ($N \le 8$), whereas we consider GARCH modelling of both simulated and real datasets of higher dimensions ($N \ge 31$) in this paper.
+Under model~\eqref{eq:garch}, it is assumed that the (unconditional) correlations across the components of $\mbf r_t$ are attributed to those of $\bvep_t$, and that the conditional variance of each component series is separately modelled as a univariate GARCH process, and the model is reduced to the CCC model of \cite{bollerslev1990} over each stationary segment $[\eta_b+1, \eta_{b+1}]$.
+We adopt this simplistic approach in order to specify the parameters ($\bOm_i(t)$ and $\bTh_i(t)$) that introduce structural changes and to motivate the data transformation introduced later for change point analysis in high-dimensional panel data, rather than to provide a complete model for time-varying cross-sectional conditional correlations of the panel data; the latter task can be accomplished once stationary segments are identified by the estimated change points.
+We note that the literature on multivariate GARCH processes, as those cited in Introduction, considers a relatively lower-dimensional applications ($N \le 8$), whereas we consider GARCH modelling of both simulated and real datasets of higher dimensions ($N$ up to $100$) in this paper, which renders the simplistic approach essential for computational feasibility.